 Data Processing Agreement

-This Data Processing Agreement (“DPA”) optionally supplements the Master Subscription Agreement (“MSA”) to describe the additional terms and conditions related to the Processing of Personal Data, and is an agreement between Blockbax B.V., having its statutory seat in Rotterdam, The Netherlands, registered address at Delftsestraat 17D, 3013AC Rotterdam and with the trade register of Netherlands under number 70370346 hereafter referred to as Processor; and you or the entity you represent as the data controller hereafter referred to as Controller, together hereafter referred to as Parties or individually as Party.
+This Data Processing Agreement (“DPA”) forms part of the the Master Subscription Agreement (“MSA”) and describes the terms and conditions related to the Processing of Personal Data by Blockbax B.V. (‘‘Processor’’) on behalf of you or the entity you represent (‘‘Controller’’), together referred to as Parties or individually as Party.

 As part of the Service (as defined in the MSA), the Processor will Process Personal Data for the Controller.
-In general Processor is bound by the General Data Protection Regulation (GDPR) and the Dutch GDPR Implementing Act (Uitvoeringswet AVG).
-Additionally Parties agree that these terms and conditions shall apply to the Processing of Personal Data.
+The Processor is bound by the General Data Protection Regulation (GDPR) and the Dutch GDPR Implementing Act (Uitvoeringswet AVG).
+The terms and conditions of this DPA shall apply to all Processing of Personal Data under the Agreement.
+In the event of a conflict between the MSA and this DPA with respect to the Processing of Personal Data, this DPA shall prevail.

 1. Term Agreement